gwhn/notes/README.md

 # Notes
 > 2016-12-15

-- I have decided to get organized so I can get more done.
+- I decided to get organized so I can get more done.

 - This is where I keep my notes.